2023AIOT/DWS-MQTT/README.md

 experiment_results/reproducibility_manifest.json
 ```

-The manifest records the platform, Python and package versions, workload, broker settings and random seed.
+The manifest records the platform, Python and package versions, workload and broker settings.
 Generated Mosquitto configurations and logs are written below:

 ```text